PlehanSebastian/erddapcfg/README.md

 ### Why?
 1) Managing a huge xml can be stressful and time consuming.
 2) Using SQL to view and quickly edit multiple configurations at once is simple.
-3) SQLite can be easily shared and accessed without requiring server installation.

 ## Install